hollow-lang/CIR/README.md

 - Readable Assembly

 # TODOS

+- TODO: update docs
+- TODO: make CIR standalone so anything can be implemented in itself
 - TODO: preprocessor or include system
 - TODO: extend std to make it usable without custom functions in any project
-- TODO: make CIR standalone so anything can be implemented in itself
+- TODO: implement Optimizer, which was removed because of a complete change of the instruction set
+- TODO: write a transpiler
 - TODO: maybe write a JIT or AOT